 Again, like granite, if it’s properly sealed, no stains should be able to stick there and a simple wipe up after the spill should take care of it.

 How to clean quartz worktops

 These countertops are becoming the next big thing in kitchen renovating.
 They are non-porous.
 This feature immediately eliminates any chance of residue to stick on the surface.
 It also prevents chips, cracks, and etching.

-Due to its durability, this is one of the easiest surfaces to clean.
-The only thing that you have to look out for would be acidic substances and bleach.
+Due to its durability, quartz worktop is one of the easiest surfaces to clean.
 Hot water and a cloth are enough to ensure that your worktop is up to standard.
 Avoid using soap too often as it may cause build up of residue.
 You may use it in case of a stubborn stain.
 Put a bit of dish soap over the stain for around ten minutes.
 After that, go over it with a non-scratching cloth.

 One of the best things about this material would be that there is no need for it to be sealed and resealed after a certain period of time.

 There are many reasons why people choose laminate as their worktop.
 One of them being price and that it very successfully imitates other worktops which originally might cost a lot more.
 It’s a great way to refresh your kitchen with zero efforts and it’s very easy to maintain.
 It’s not as durable as the other surfaces but its price compensates for this.